filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 #### Finality

-EC enforces a version of soft finality whereby all miners at round N will reject all blocks that fork off before round N-F. F is currently set to 900.
+EC enforces a version of soft finality whereby all miners at round `N` will reject all blocks that fork off before round `N - F`. `F` is set to `900`.
 This is important to enforce a macroeconomically-enforced finality at no cost to liveness in the chain.

 ### Proofs

-As a decentralized storage network, Filecoin is built on the Proof-of-Storage in which miners contribute their vacant storage space to the network to store data and then provide proofs for the client to verify if their data has been stored throughout a period.
+As a decentralized storage network, Filecoin is built on the proof-of-storage in which miners contribute their vacant storage space to the network to store data and then provide proofs for the client to verify if their data has been stored throughout a period.

-#### Proof of Replication
+#### Proof of replication

-Using Proof Of Replication (PoRep), storage providers prove that they have created a unique copy of the client’s data and stored it on behalf of the network.
+Using proof-of-replication (PoRep), storage providers prove that they have created a unique copy of the client’s data and stored it on behalf of the network.

-#### Proof of Spacetime
+#### Proof of spacetime

 Storage providers also need to continuously prove that they store clients’ data for the whole lifetime of the storage deal.
-There are two types of challenges as part of the PoSt process.
+There are two types of challenges as part of the proof-of-spacetime (PoSt) process:

 - Winning PoSt guarantees that the storage provider maintains a copy of data at a specific time.
 - Window PoSt is used as proof that a copy of the data has been continuously maintained over time.

 #### Slashing

 If storage providers fail to provide reliable uptime or act maliciously against the network, they will be penalized by slashing.
-Filecoin implements two kinds of slashing: storage fault slashing to penalize storage providers for not being able to maintain healthy and reliable storage sectors for the network and consensus fault slashing to penalize storage providers for sabotaging the liveness and security of the consensus process.
+Filecoin implements two kinds of slashing:

+- Storage fault slashing to penalize storage providers for not being able to maintain healthy and reliable storage sectors for the network.
+- Consensus fault slashing to penalize storage providers for sabotaging the liveness and security of the consensus process.

 ## Storage model overview